jamie082/Grocery_API/README.md

-# What this program Grocery-DB is about
+# What this program Grocery-API is about
 This project usess CRUD and ORM (object-relation mapping), Flask and SQLAlchemy).
 This project taught me how to use the Visual Studio SQLite extension also about lambda

 Grocery database program written in Python3 and SQLAlchemy database software